gkatsikas/onos/README.md

 Deploy a Metron service chain
 ----
+Once an instance of the ONOS controller has been deployed, the Metron controller application has started, and a Metron agent has been launched, we can deploy a service chain.
-To deploy an example server-level Firewall --> NAPT service chain do:
+For example, to deploy a server-level Firewall->NAPT service chain do:
 ```bash
 vi $ONOS_ROOT/apps/metron/apps/apps-server-level/metron-srv-flowdir-add-singleport-fw-3rules-napt.json.json according to your needs (e.g., topology is important to change)
 onos-netcfg <ONOS CTRL IP> $ONOS_ROOT/apps/metron/apps/apps-server-level/metron-srv-flowdir-add-singleport-fw-3rules-napt.json.json